Shipwright/daveas.github.io/_posts/2014-11-04-make-your-desktop-more-productive-with-one-tool.markdown

 ---
 layout: post
-title: Multitasking with BetterSnapTool
+title: Make Your Desktop More Productive With One Tool
 date: 2014-11-04
-category: writing
+category: Productivity
 tags:
 - How I Work
 excerpt: "I have recently started to pick up some web design and web development skills because I want to create my own web applications.
 I was learning with One Month Rails and using a program called BetterSnapTool to organize my"